KaceCottam/WireStructure/README.md

 - [X] NOR: opposite of OR gate
 - [X] XOR: outputs a signal if only _one_ of the connected inputs are on
 - [X] XNOR: opposite of XOR gate
-- [X] LEVER: has no inputs but can set the power state with mouse control
+- [X] INPUT: has no inputs but can set a power state
-- [X] TIMER: has no inputs but can set the power state after time intervals
+- [X] OUTPUT: has no outputs but can read a power state

 And we can also make multi-nodal gate with sub-circuits in order to expand upon our capabilities.